ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 ### <a name="_prettyprint"></a> Use the `_prettyprint` parameter to return a pretty printed response

-You can send a `?_prettyprint` parameter to any call to have the output formatted in a way  intended to make the content easier for people to view, read, and understand
+Implementation CAN support the `?_prettyprint` parameter to make it easier for people to view, read and understand resources.
+Formatting is enabled when the parameter is present and does not have the value `false`.

+Consider enabling pretty printing by default for documentation resources only (e.g. the `/` resource).

 Example :

-    GET /v1/categories/95?_prettyprint=true HTTP/1.1
+    GET /v1/categories/95?_prettyprint HTTP/1.1
     Host: api.marktplaats.nl

     HTTP/1.1 200 OK
-    Content-Type: application/hal+json;charset=UTF8
+    Content-Type: application/json

     {
         "_links": {